animegolem/pirate-extensions-extended/build_guide.md

 I do not advise using the ear hooks as the original shape of the plugs is designed around the strain relief being oriented down from the ear.

 # Microphone
 The Microphone must be glued to a standoff in order to be held in the earplug.
 This should be done using a 2 part epoxy or super glue.
-The provided guide tool is designed used with a 3mm electret but can be used with a 4mm if you increase the print scale to around 100.4.
+The provided guide tool was designed with a 3mm electret originally but can be used with a 4mm if you increase the print scale to around 100.5.

 ![Guide Tool](Images/STEP_BY_STEP/GuideToolCombined.png)